AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="javascript-rules"></a>
 ## Javascript rules

-Adguard supports a special type of rules that allows you to inject any javascript code to websites pages.
+AdGuard supports a special type of rules that allows you to inject any javascript code to websites pages.

 > #### Restrictions
 > Please note that this type of rules can be used **only in trusted filters**.
-This category includes your own **User filter** and all the filters created by Adguard Team.
+This category includes your own **User filter** and all the filters created by AdGuard Team.

 <a id="javascript-rules-syntax"></a>
 ### Javascript rules syntax